 This claim allows multiple formats for the manifest.
-For example the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
-Identification of the type of manifest is always by a CBOR tag. many cases, for examples CoSWID, a tag will already be registered with IANA.
-If not, a tag MUST be registered.
-It can be in the first-come-first-served space which has minimal requirements for registration.
+For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or Identification of the type of manifest is always by a CBOR tag.
+In many cases, for examples CoSWID, a tag will already be registered with IANA.
+If not, a tag MUST be registered. in the first-come-first-served space which has minimal requirements for registration.